jaxx0rr/TrackSwitcher/README.md

 IMPORTANT
 Use VV / 5V just like in the image, DO NOT USE VIN OR 3.3 otherwise you might fry your microcontroller.
+If you have a multimeter measure the voltage, it must be 5V+ when the nodemcu is plugged in.

 ---